 Funder: U.S. National Science Foundation

-Summary: Supports startups and small businesses developing next-generation scientific instrumentation, experimental platforms, and enabling technologies to advance scientific discovery.
+Summary: Supports startups and small businesses developing next-generation scientific instrumentation and enabling technologies to advance the frontiers of scientific discovery.